breichmanova/DS-disaster_recovery/README.md

 Project n.2 for Udacity Data Scientist Nanodegree.

 ### Description
-This application loads data from a SQLite database, transforms the data and finds the best model among the specified parameter combinations by GridSearch.
+This application loads data from a CSV file, saves it in a SQLite database, transforms the data and finds the best model among the specified parameter combinations by GridSearch.
 Then this model is used in a Flask web-app, which consists of two parts - a dashboard with graphs and a message classifier.

+### Model pipeline
+In the ML pipeline I am using transformers:
+* CountVectorizer with self-defined tokenize function
+* TfidfTransformer

+and a classifier:
+* MultiOutputClassifier with DecisionTreeClassifier
+* GridSearchCV

 ### How to run
 * Process the data: